 Just to the north of Bogotá, about 90 minutes outside the city center, is the astonishing Salt Cathedral of Zipaquirá, a Roman Catholic church built deep inside the salt mines, over 650 ft (200 m) below the ground.
 This feat of architecture has been referred to as the “Jewel of Modern Architecture” and represents an important cultural and religious patrimony for the Colombian people.

 Last but not least, tipping tour guides will all come down to just how satisfied you were with them, along with the length and complexity of the tour you received.
 What we recommend for a day tour is around $10-15 US dollars (around $32,000-48,000 Colombian pesos).
-If you’re going to be with the same guide for multiple days, then you can leave them around 10% of the total cost of your tour on the last day of your journey with them.
+If you’re going to be with the same guide for multiple days, then you can leave around 10% of the total cost of your tour on the last day of your journey with them.

 See something you like at a local market?
-You’ll most likely be able to purchase it for a price that’s way below what the seller first asked for.
+You’ll most likely be able to purchase it for a price way below what the seller first asked for.
 Haggling in Colombia is completely acceptable at artisanal markets and with street vendors.
-Generally, if you play your cards right, you can lower the price of what you want to buy by up to half of its original price!
+Generally, if you play your cards right, you can lower the price of what you want to buy by up to half its original price!

-Watch out with the sun!
+Watch out for the sun!
 Destinations along the coast, just as much as those up in the highlands, are exposed to high levels of UV radiation.
 Before heading out to explore the wonders of Colombia, lathering on that sunblock (at least SPF50 or higher) can save you from falling victim to terrible sunburns.
 Additionally, it’s always a good idea to keep your sunglasses handy!

 Your adventure in Colombia may only be the beginning!
 After falling in love with Colombia, there are numerous other destinations in South America for you to enjoy!